Symmetry invariants and classes of quasiparticles in magnetically ordered systems having weak spin-orbit coupling: Supplementary Tables : Symmetry invariants and quasiparticle dispersions in Spin-Space Groups

-For every set of symmetry invariants that is only realizable in SSG, the second column lists all possible pairs ($\vec{\chi}^{L}$,$\vec{\chi}^{S}$), the following three columns summarize all band degeneracies (degree$\ge4$) , including the degree, the lowest-order dispersion, and the direction of the nodal lines (if any) meeting at $\mathbf{K}$.
+For every set of symmetry invariants that is only realizable in SSG colored in RED, the second column lists all possible pairs ($\vec{\eta}^{L}$,$\vec{\eta}^{S}$), the following three columns summarize all band degeneracies (if minimal degree$\ge4$) , including the degree, the lowest-order dispersion, and the direction of the nodal lines (if any) meeting at $\mathbf{K}$.

 {\it Notation:} In the third column, if dim=$n$ with $n\geq4$, then it means that all the irReps are of $n$-dimensional.
 For the cases with `dim=$m|n$' ($m,n$ are two integers with $m\leq n$), $m$ stands for the lowest dimension of the irReps of the same projective class and $n$ is the dimension of the present irRep.
-Take $G_{\mathbf K} \cong M_{\mathbf K}=O_{h}\times Z_{2}^{T}$ (see Table \ref{Ohdrztinv}) as an example, the projective class ($+1,+1,-1,-1,-1$) has one $12$-dim irRep and three inequivalent $4$-dim irReps.
+Take $G_{\mathbf K} \cong M_{\mathbf K}=O_{h}\times Z_{2}^{T}$ (see Supplementary Table \ref{Ohdrztinv}) as an example, the projective class ($+1,+1,-1,-1,-1$) has one $12$-dim irRep and three inequivalent $4$-dim irReps.
 For ``dim$=4|12$'', the first number 4 stands for the lowest dimension of the irReps of $O_{h}\times Z_{2}^{T}$ and the second number 12 is the dimension of the irRep discussed at present (we are discussing the dispersion and nodal line the 12-dim irRep may lead to).
 Similarly, ``dim$=4|4_{1}$'' shows that we are discussing the dispersion and nodal line the one 4-dim irRep may lead to, and ``dim$=4|4_{2,3}$'' shows that we are discussing the dispersion and nodal line the two 4-dim irReps may lead to.